How to Create a Cybersecurity Risk Management Plan

 9. Vendor and Third-Party Risk Management:

-1. Cyber risk management includes more than managing organizations.
+1. Cyber risk management extends beyond managing organizations.
 Proper cyber risk management includes regular assessments of third-party vendors and partners to protect the organization and all related entities equally.
 Assessing these entities' cybersecurity posture is vital to ensure their practices align with the organization's security standards.

 2. Failure to consider the cyber risk posture of third-party organizations can lead to a domino effect if a cyber attack targets vendors or partners.

-3. CyberSaint has partnered with IBM Cloud Security and Compliance Center to streamline third and fourth-party risk management.
-Learn more about this strategic partnership.
+3. CyberSaint has partnered with IBM to streamline third and fourth-party risk management.
+With this strategic partnership, organizations can unify first, third, and nth-party risk management strategies into one powerful solution.

 10. Communicating & Reporting to Senior Leadership: